Altaville, California

 The town was established in 1852 on Cherokee Creek and was known variously as Cherokee Flat, Forks-of-the Road, Low Divide, and Winterton over its history.
 Notorious bandit Joaquin Murrieta supposedly spent so much time here that a mountain northwest of the creek was named Joaquin Mountain.
-Although gold was discovered here in 1854, it didn't last long, but the town survived due to its position as an important point for supplies and machinery.
+Although gold was discovered here in 1854, it did not last long, but the town survived due to its position as an important point for supplies and machinery.
 D.D.
 Demerest established a foundry here in 1854, and others soon followed.
-Most of the stamp mills and a large part of the mining machinery erected in Calaveras and Tuolumne Counties were built at the Altaville Foundry.
+Most of the stamp mills and a large part of the mining machinery erected in Calaveras and Tuolumne counties were built at the Altaville Foundry.
 A brick schoolhouse was built at Altaville in 1858 and the townsite was established in 1873.

 A post office was established in 1904, closed in 1943, and re-established in 1944.

 Altaville was also the site of an archaeological hoax, the Calaveras Skull.

 The town today is registered as California Historical Landmark #288.